FoRTu/docker-opentracker/README.md

 `http:\\[PUBLIC IP OR DOMAIN]:2571/announce`

-Is very important to open the *port* you have define on the configuration file in your *firewall* or make the necessary changes if you are behind a *NAT*. if you don't do it the requests that arrives from the internet won't be able to forward to your tracker.
+Is very important to open the *port* you have define on the configuration file in your *firewall* or make the necessary changes if you are behind a *NAT*.
+If you don't do it the requests that arrives from the internet won't be able to forward to your tracker.

-If you enabled the *stats* you can access to them by any browser just tipyng the correct url.
+If you had enable the stats you can access to them by any browser just typing the correct url.
 Be account to change port and the path you define in the configuration file:

 `http://[PUBLIC IP O DOMAIN]:[PORT]/[PATH]?mode=everything`